mahieddine/mahieddine.github.io/_posts/2013-03-11-implementing-an-integration-solution-with-workflow-manager-service-bus-and-biztalk-2010R2-2013–part-1.markdown

 so you have to go and launch “Workflow Manager Configuration” and choose “Configure Workflow Manager with Default Settings”, then it’s just classic next next 🙂

 ![](/static/img/upload/implementing-an-integration-solution-with-workflow-manager-part1/install-workflow-step1.jpg)
-TODO !!
-If you encounter an error during the installation take a look here http://192.168.1.16/2013/01/23/appfabric-installation-failed-because-installer-msi-returned-with-error-code-1603-windows-appfabric/
+If you encounter an error during the installation take a look [here](/dotnet/2013/01/23/appfabric-installation-failed-because-installer-msi-returned-with-error-1603.html)

 *BizTalk Server 2013 Beta